 Priority areas include:

-- Developing and validating behavioral and physiological measures as translational cross-species assays to evaluate therapeutic candidates and target-mediated effects on circuits linked to functional domains disrupted in mental illnesses.
-Behavioral measures should be empirically linked with specific brain circuits (such as wanting or liking and striatal reward pathways for example).
+- Developing and validating behavioral, neurobiological, and physiological measures as translational cross-species assays to evaluate therapeutic candidates and target-mediated effects on circuits linked to functional domains disrupted in mental illnesses.
+Behavioral measures should be empirically linked with specific brain circuits (such as those associated with wanting or liking, or striatal reward pathways).

 - Translating innovative methods contributing to basic discoveries and advancements in neuroscience into assays for a range of applications, from accelerating basic discovery to target identification and therapeutic development.